-- 2. It is unnecessary to summarise generally the reasoning and conclusions of the Tribunal in Judgment 4577.
-Both emerge clearly from the published reasons though the Organization challenges aspects of that reasoning as discussed in the following considerations. - 3.
-However, some context should be provided for Judgment 4577.
+- 3. However, some context should be provided for Judgment 4576.
 In at least some domestic legal systems the trial of a civil claim can, in appropriate cases, be conducted in two separate phases.
 The first phase involves a determination by the court of whether the defendant is legally liable.
 This might, for example, involve a determination of whether the defendant is legally liable for a breach of contract or whether the defendant is liable to pay the plaintiff damages for her or his negligence.
 If the outcome of this first phase is that the defendant is legally liable, then the second phase is undertaken and involves the determination, by way of quantification, of the damages payable to the plaintiff.
 On occasions, this second phase will require detailed evidence and analysis. - 4.
 It is entirely unusual for the Tribunal to determine a complaint in phases analogous to the phases just discussed.
-However, the Tribunal decided to do in this matter as explained in Judgment 4456, at least in relation to material damages.
-This procedure was adopted for the benefit of the Organization, again as explained in Judgment 4456.
-But what is important, is that the legal liability of UNWTO was determined in that judgment, in the sense that the Tribunal determined that the complainant, Ms G., had been unlawfully dismissed.
-What remained was only the determination, by way of quantification, of the material damages payable to Ms G. - 5.
+However, the Tribunal decided to do in this matter as explained in Judgment 4453, at least in relation to material damages.
+This procedure was adopted for the benefit of the Organization, again as explained in Judgment 4453.
+But what is important, is that the legal liability of UNWTO was determined in that judgment, in the sense that the Tribunal determined that the complainant, Mr G.-B., had been unlawfully dismissed.
+What remained was only the determination, by way of quantification, of the material damages payable to Mr G.-B. - 5.
 It is convenient to identify the applicable principles in a review.
-As the Tribunal most recently observed in Judgment 4783, consideration 4:
+As the Tribunal recently observed in Judgment 4783, consideration 4 (see also Article 6 of the Tribunal's Rules):